KxSystems/ml/README.md

 ### Optional requirements for advanced modules

-The above requirements allow users to access the base functionality provided within AutoML.
-Additional modules are available - including Sobol sequence hyperparameter search, LaTeX report generation and Keras, PyTorch and NLP models.
-However, given the large memory requirement for the dependencies of these modules, they are not included in the base functionality and must be installed by the user themself.
+The above requirements allow you to access the base functionality of AutoML.
+Additional modules are available – including Sobol sequence hyperparameter search, LaTeX report generation and Keras, PyTorch and NLP models.
+However, given the large memory requirement for the dependencies of these modules, they are not included in the base functionality and must be installed if required.

 **Sobol search** - via pip (see package details [here](https://pypi.org/project/sobol-seq/)):
 ```bash